Jorl17/sharelatex-git-integration-unofficial/README.md

 With **sharelatex-git-integration-unofficial**, you can use any folder in a **git repository** to keep your ShareLaTeX project and track its changes.
 The script automatically **downloads the most recent files** and **does git commits for you**.
 You can also specify an optional commit message.
 It will even create your git repository if you haven't yet!

-The only requirement of **sharelatex-git-integration-unofficial** is that you set your project's settings to public (you can use the read only option).
-Do that, and you will instantly be able to use this script to track the changes to your project, be it a thesis, a paper or something entirely different.
+**sharelatex-git-integration-unofficial** works in public and private repositores alike, as well as on your own hosted instances.
+With it, you will instantly be able to track the changes to your project, be it a thesis, a paper or something entirely different.

 **Install instructions** can be found [here](#how-do-i-installuninstall-it).
 A **Quickstart guide** can be found [here](#quickstart-getting-started).
 Other **example usage** can be found [here](#example-usage).